Do NOT pull or cut down the plant. OISC will properly remove and dispose of the plant to prevent spreading seeds and re-sprouting.

 Devil weed (Chromolaena odorata)

-Devil weed (A.K.A Siam weed, bitter bush) is a well-documented pest and is considered one of the worst 100 weeds in the world.
+Devil weed (A.K.A Siam weed, bitter bush) is a well-documented pest and is considered one of the world’s worst 100 invasive species.
 It is highly invasive and is on the Hawai’i State Noxious Weed List.
 Devil weed received an extremely high score on the Hawai’i Weed Risk Assessment (HWRA), suggesting it has the potential to be exceedingly invasive in Hawai’i.

 - Herb or shrub with long rambling branches